 The Annenberg Library supports the research and teaching of the School's graduate and undergraduate programs.
-In addition, the Library serves other Centers and Projects at the School, the wider University community and, to some extent, research queries from outside Penn.
-The Library is well-situated within the rich resource environment of the University and is only one block from the main Penn library, Van Pelt-Dietrich Library Center, which houses approximately three million monographs in the Humanities and Social Sciences.
+In addition, the Library serves all research centers and projects at the school, the Annenberg Public Policy Center, and the wider University community.
+The Library is well-situated within the rich resource environment of the University and is only one block from the main Penn library, Van Pelt-Dietrich Library Center, which houses over two million monographs in the Humanities and Social Sciences.
 Included in this number is a world-class collection of titles in the field of Communication with particular strength in the areas of print media, political and health communication, broadcasting and telecommunications, mass media effects, film, television and new media, cultural studies, and communication in the developing world.